vbrednikov/infra/README.md

 - **`terraform/prod`** -- production configuration
 - **`terraform/stage`** -- staging

-**ansible** contains ansible cookbooks to prepare environment for running reddit:
+**ansible** contains ansible cookbooks to prepare environment for running reddit, as well as additional configuration files and samples:
 - Main modules:
   - **`ansible/packer_reddit_app.yml`**: installs ruby and bundler, for use with packer
   - **`ansible/packer_reddit_db.yml`**: installs mongodb, for use with packer